 Hawaii is a hotspot, so we’re always searching for flights to save you hundreds of dollars – and we find them with our flight deal alert service.
-In just the last few months, we've found more than a dozen flight deals for our Premium members with round-trip flights nationwide to Hawaii under $400 – and many were under $300!
+In just the last few months, we've found more than a dozen flight deals for our members with roundtrip flights nationwide to Hawaii under $300 – and many were under $200!

-And these aren't deals to get on a plane next week: They're for travel in December, early 2022, or as far out as next March!
-Book now, travel later!
+And these aren't deals to get on a plane next week: They're for travel in 2024.

 How low can it go?
-Back when Southwest first launched service to Hawaii, we found round-trip flights for as low as $91.
+Back when Southwest first launched service to Hawaii, we found roundtrip flights for as low as $91.
 Yes, you read that correctly: $91 to fly to Hawaii and back.
-These tickets normally cost $500 to $700 or more, so there are some incredible savings here.
-And that will quickly offset our Premium service’s $45 annual price tag.
+These tickets normally cost $500 to $700 or more, so there were some incredible savings here, easily offsetting the cost of getting signed up for our service.

-Thrifty Tip: Not Familiar with Thrifty Traveler Premium?
-See our guide on how it works.
+Not Familiar with Thrifty Traveler Premium?
+See our guide on how it works!

 With prices that low, you may want to pay cash rather than use miles.
 However, these deals are also a great way to use your credit card points by booking directly using your points, like through the Chase travel portal.
 It’s one of our favorite ways to use points.

-That's because your Chase points go farther when booking directly through their travel portal.
-With the Chase Sapphire Preferred Card, every point gets you 1.25 cents when redeemed towards travel.
+That's because your Chase points go further when booking directly through their travel portal.
+With the *chase sapphire preferred*, every point gets you 1.25 cents when redeemed towards travel.
 And unlike when you book award flights with airline miles, you'd still earn miles for this flight!

-With its 80,000-points after spending $4,000 in the first three months, the Chase Sapphire Preferred will get you far.
-At just under 16,000 points per ticket to book the cheap deal above, you'd have enough points to book five round-trip tickets to Hawaii!
+The Chase Sapphire Preferred will get you far. bonus_miles_full At just under 16,000 points per ticket to book the cheap deal above, you'd have enough points to book three roundtrip tickets to Hawaii!
 Not bad for a card with just a $95 annual fee, right?

-Upgrade to the Chase Sapphire Reserve, and you get 1.5 cents per point.
+Upgrade to the *chase sapphire reserve*, and you get 1.5 cents per point.
 That would bring the cost of this same flight down to 13,080 points.
-At that rate, the card’s 60,000-point welcome bonus after spending $4,000 within three months is enough for four round-trip tickets – with some points left over.

-These are just two examples of how you can leverage Thrifty Traveler Premium for cheap flights to Hawaii.
+These are just two examples of how you can leverage a cheap flight to Hawaii … and even make it free.
 Whether you pay with cash or use your points, you can save huge.